bransonf/US_Covid_Vaccination_Sites/README.md

 # US_Covid_Vaccination_Sites
 An Attempt to Aggregate Vaccination Sites for All 50 States (where available)

-*As of 2/8 have only found data for 30/50 states.*
+*As of 2/10 have only found complete data for 32/50 states.*

 > Note: https://vaccinefinder.org/ will also be aggregating these data as they become more available.